-We are here to help with any concerns you may have about having to selfisolate at home and we can support you to do this safely.
-Self-referrals are welcome if you have
+We are here to help with any concerns you may have about having to self-isolate at home and we can support you to do this safely.

 Self-referrals are welcome if you have been directed to self-isolate due to having COVID, or you are considered a household contact, or because you are concerned about your wellbeing.
 We will also receive referrals direct from the Ministry of Social Development.

-Contact our connectors: Kim Malcolm 022 195 2941 or Miringa Popham 022 506 7342
+Contact our connector: Miringa Popham 022 506 7342